justinbarias/justinbarias.github.io/_posts/2017-20-01-CDifying-VSTS-and-Azure.markdown

 I'm stuck with it though so I figured I'll just make do.

 So a standard release process would probably look like this:
-Build Artifact -> Populate Environment config (web.config xml) -> Repackage into Nuget -> Use web deploying
+Build Artifact -> Populate Environment config (web.config xml) -> Repackage into Nuget -> Use web deploy

 However, in a continuous delivery pipeline, it would/should look like something similar to this:
 ![CDPipeline](/assets/CD-VSTS-DSC.png)